dotnet/command-line-api/src/System.CommandLine.Subsystems/docs-for-cli-extenders.md

-﻿# Docs for folks extending Systemm.CommandLine subsystem
+﻿# Docs for folks extending System.CommandLine subsystem

-This is a space for tentative aspirational documentation

 There are a few ways to extend System.CommandLine subsystems